 How do you make your own custom app?

 Launching in the app stores–with approvals, policies, and appeals, then more approvals, policies, and appeals–is not so easy.
+This is annoying work and slow if you are wading through iOS policy for the first time.

 These 4 painful realities of custom app development have been the downfall of many non-technical entrepreneurs and creators who know they need a custom app, invested money in building a custom app, and yet never actually got a custom app.